“this shower enables me to keep my job”

 why we do it

-we exist to fight a simple yet significant issue in charlotte – the lack of access to showers and toilets for those who are homeless and yet-to-be-housed – by putting a mobile shower unit on our streets. why? it’s simple. dignity matters and is a very real desire of every single person.
+we exist to fight a simple yet significant issue in charlotte – the lack of access to showers and toilets for those who are homeless and yet-to-be-housed – by putting a mobile shower unit on our streets. why? it’s simple. dignity matters and is a very real desire of every single person, regardless of circumstance.

-we’d be remiss to forget about the many benefits of regular bathing. our neighbors deserve to know what reduced stress feels like, even if it’s only while they’re with us. they deserve to experience improved emotional resilience, higher levels of alertness, self-confidence and improvements in their overall physical health. and let’s be honest with each other, looks matter. we live in a world where appearance is everything. providing increased access to regular bathing opportunities (and shaving for men) can mean the world of difference. many of the homeless we have come to know will tell you that a shower is the difference between setting up an interview or not; is the difference between landing that job; is the difference between keeping that job. we feel opportunities present themselves when people are treated with dignity.
+we’d be remiss to not mention the many benefits of regular bathing. our guests deserve to know what reduced stress feels like, even if it’s only while they’re with us. they deserve to experience improved emotional resilience, higher levels of alertness, self-confidence and improvements in their overall physical health. and let’s be honest with each other, looks matter. we live in a world where appearance is everything. providing increased access to regular bathing opportunities (and shaving!) can mean the world of difference. many of the homeless we have come to know will tell you that a shower is the difference between setting up an interview or not; is the difference between landing that job; is the difference between keeping that job. we feel opportunities present themselves when people are treated with dignity.